-Through the Summer Meal Program, families can get access to breakfast, lunch, and snacks for their children at more than 130 sites across Northern Illinois.
+Through the Summer Meal Program, families can get access to breakfast, lunch, and snacks for their children at 160 sites across Northern Illinois.
 The Summer Meal Program is open to all children under the age of 18, though some site-specific requirements and restrictions may apply.

 In April 2018, the USDA named Northern Illinois Food Bank one of the nation’s 111 leading Summer Meal Program sponsors with a silver “Turnip the Beet” award ranking, dedicated to recognizing summer meal programs with the highest quality, nutritious and culturally-appropriate food.
 According to the USDA’s website, awardees demonstrated “excellence in areas such as providing fresh fruit daily; conducting taste tests with the children (and incorporating the feedback into the menus); serving a variety of whole grains and offering nutrition education activities along with the meals.”